Saving for Your Child’s Education: 529 College Savings Plans

 There are many resources available to help parents research 529 plans.
 You can start your research with the College Savings Plan Network, which allows you to compare plans, then read more about tax compliance, restrictions, financial manager research and an expense analyzer.

-College Savings Plan Network: My State’s 529 Plan: The College Savings Plans website allows you to compare multiple plans at once and sort by investment type, plan type, residency, state tax credit or deduction, state tax-deferred earnings or withdrawals, financial aid benefits, state matching grants, reward programs, plan fees, contribution amounts and investment management companies.
+College Savings Plan Network: My State’s 529 Plan: The College Savings Plans website offers a "529 Search & Compare Tool" that allows you to compare multiple plans at once and sort by state plans, plan type, plan fees, maximum contribution, minimum contribution, plan manager, investment manager and tax benefits & related information.
+If you use the map, you can get quick information on state benefits and tax information, financial aid benefits, state matching grants, reward programs, plan fees, contribution amounts and investment management companies.

 U.S. Securities & Exchange Commission’s Investor.gov: This site offers investment product information, fees and financial calculators.
 You can research investment plan managers and investment professionals, and learn about their background and registration status.